Free and Flexible Cloudflare SSL on WordPress.

 4. Enforce HTTPS via Cloudflare

-After you’ve made all of the changes above, there are some final redirection tweaks that you will have to make on Cloudflare.
+After you’ve made all of the changes above in order to setup Cloudflare SSL on WordPress, there are some final redirection tweaks that you will have to make on Cloudflare.
 Follow these steps:

 - Go back to your profile on Cloudflare